Nexmo/nexmo-developer/_documentation/number-insight/code-snippets/number-insight-advanced-async.md

 }
 ```

 When it becomes available, the Advanced Number Insight API data is sent to the specified webhook via a `POST` request.
-See the [Number Insight Advanced Async Callback](/number-insight/code-snippets/number-insight-advanced-async-callback) Code Snippet to learn how to code the webhook handler.
+See the [Number Insight Advanced Async Callback](/number-insight/code-snippets/number-insight-advanced-async-callback) code snippet to learn how to code the webhook handler.